DeuxHuitHuit/jQuery-type-char-animation/README.md

 > true | false

 Flag indicating if the plugin should prevent user input in this element while animating.
 Mostly usefull for editable elements.

+### focus: true
+> true | false

+Flag indicating if the plugin should focus the element after changing its value.

 ### reverse: false
 > true | false